epetrovski/fixGlobals/README.md

 fix_undefined_global_vars()
 ```

-Notice that `daFixGlobals` also keeps order by sorting alphabetically
+Notice that `fixGlobals` also keeps order by sorting alphabetically and
-and maintains no more that fire variables in every line.
+maintains no more that fire variables in every line.